harbaum/kvv/README.md

 Since the epaper display keeps the data even if not powered at all the ESP8266 simply boots up, connects to the (hardcoded) WiFi network, downloads the live data, updates the display and then powers down/goes into deep sleep.
-The whole setup can this be run from a battery with the reset button exposed so it can be pushed to boot the ESP8266 and to update the display.
+The whole setup can thus be run from a battery with the reset button exposed so it can be pushed to boot the ESP8266 and to update the display.